pineconedata/pineconedata.github.io/_posts/2023-11-14-install-jupyterlab.md

 [I 2022-12-04 20:31:55.830 ServerApp] Shutting down 3 extensions
 [I 2022-12-04 20:31:55.831 ServerApp] Shutting down 0 terminals
 ```
-For shut downs via the web browser interface, you'll know the server shut down successfully when the web page (at `http://localhost:8888/` for example) no longer shows Jupyter Lab and instead says "Unable to Connect".
+For shut downs via the web browser interface, you'll know the server shut down successfully when the web page (at `http://localhost:8888/` for example) no longer shows JupyterLab and instead says "Unable to Connect".
 If you already had that web page open, you might have to refresh it in order to confirm that the server has shut down.

 It's not recommended to run the server without configuring some basic settings (such as a passord and HTTPS), so we'll start customizing our JupyterLab installation in the next section.
 If you haven't done so already, be sure to shut down your JupyterLab server before proceeding.